TeamSquixl/fireball/docs/fireball/scripting/nodes-in-scene.md

 - [PIXI.DisplayObject](http://pixijs.github.io/docs/PIXI.DisplayObject.html) in Pixi.js
 - [EaselJS.DisplayObject](http://www.createjs.com/docs/easeljs/classes/DisplayObject.html) in CreateJS

 In some of the engines 'node' class is abstract and you can only create instance of child class that inherits 'node' class, for example 'sprite', 'text', 'button'.
-Fireball will take what an engine has and allow users to attach script to those instances.
+Fireball will take whatever an engine has and allow users to attach script to those instances.

 ## Extending Nodes in Fireball